commonsguy/cwac-richedit/README.markdown

 CWAC RichEditText: Letting Users Make Text Pretty
 =================================================

-**UPDATE: This project is discontinued, pending some possible future from-scratch rewrite.**
+**UPDATE: This project is discontinued.
+This repo will be taken private on or after 12/1/2021**

 Android's `EditText` widget supports formatted (a.k.a., "rich text") editing.
 It just lacks any way for the user